 Top Attractions in Rome, Italy

-The Basilica di Santa Maria Maggiore is the largest Catholic Marian church in Rome, Italy.
-As a papal basilica, Santa Maria Maggiore is often used by the pope.
+The Basilica di Santa Maria Maggiore is Rome, Italy’s most prominent Catholic Marian church.
+As a papal basilica, the pope often uses Santa Maria Maggiore.
 Pope Francis visited the basilica on the day after his election.

-With the Basilica’s stunning interior and fascinating works of art by renowned artists, such as Bernini, Rainaldi, and Pietro Bracci, the Basilica Santa Maria Maggiore is definitely worth a visit.
+The Basilica Santa Maria Maggiore is worth a visit, with its stunning interior and fascinating works of art by renowned artists such as Bernini, Rainaldi, and Pietro Bracci.

 Take a Trip Down Memory Lane at the Janiculum Hill overlooking Rome